Maged152/Head-Pose-Estimation/readme.md

 ## first we use the data of faces & angles (yaw,pitch,roll) AFLW2000 ,and we use mediapipe to extract 468 point of each face then combine the two into one data frame which  consists of the points and the angles

-## second we train three models (randomforest) to estimate the angles , used random search grid to help finding best model
+## second we train three models (randomforest) to estimate the angles , used random search grid to help finding best models

-## finally we draw the axis to see the results on images,video or webcam
+## finally we draw the axis to see the results on images,video and webcam

 ### Here are some results